mnentwig/verilogSnippets/README.md

 ### workflow
 - makefile for MinGW
-- .bat file for mapping F: folder to directory (this in 2024 is an unfunny joke but whatever, it gets the work done...)
+- .bat file for mapping directory to f: drive on windows (this in 2024 is an unfunny joke but whatever, it gets the work done...)